Improved $\pi^0,\eta,\eta^{\prime}$ transition form factors in resonance chiral theory and their $a_\mu^{\rm{HLbL}}$ contribution: Resonance Chiral Theory Lagrangian

 in which the external (pseudo)scalar ($p$)$s$ spin-zero and (left)-right ($l_\mu$)$r_\mu$ spin-one sources appear.
 For the vector electromagnetic case

 Explicit chiral symmetry breaking is introduced like in QCD, through non-vanishing quark masses, by means of the scalar current, via

-where the last equality corresponds to the isospin symmetry limit, which is an excellent approximation in our study.
+where the last equality corresponds to the isospin symmetry limit\footnote{The isospin symmetry limit corresponds to $m_u=m_d$, denoted here $m$, resulting in $m_u+m_d=2m$.}, which is an excellent approximation in our study.
 In eq.~(\ref{eq_chiraltensors}), the operator $u$ also appears, depending non-linearly on the pseudo-Goldstone bosons $\varphi^a$ ($\sqrt{2}\Phi=\sum_{a=0}^8 \varphi^a\lambda_a$, the $\eta^{\prime}$ becomes the ninth such boson in the chiral and large-$N_C$ limits~\cite{tHooft:1973alw,tHooft:1974pnl,Witten:1979kh})

 through